 In Environmental Science, students will examine the Biosphere, Lithosphere, Atmosphere, and Hydrosphere.
 Specifically, students will investigate how humans impact the environment to meet the basic needs for food, water, and energy.
 Consumption of coal, natural gas, oil, water, as well as the use of land, and plastic will be explored.
 The production of waste and chemicals (pesticides, herbicides, fracking fluid, etc.), and their impact will be discussed.
 A field trip to a sanitary landfill and a wastewater treatment facility may occur if scheduling permits.
 The course will include documentaries, guest speakers, career explorations, and a year-end project and presentation.
-Environmental science incorporates biology, chemistry, physics and physical geology and introduces students to key concepts, principles and theories within environmental science.
-An emphasis will be made demonstrating the relationship between humans, science, and the environment.
+Environmental science incorporates biology, chemistry, physics and physical geology and introduces students to key concepts, principles and theories within environmental science, and the environment.
 Topics and issues covered include global environmental issues and how humans impact Earth's systems.